Borrowing Information

 To avoid fines we would recommend the following:

-• Ensure that the items on loan to you are returned to the Library before travelling, leave or deployment
+• ensure the items on loan to you are returned to the Library before travelling, leave or deployment

 Note: Library notifications are sent as a courtesy only and are not a substitute for checking myLibrary regularly.